Neverita didyma: Description

-The size of an adult shell of this species varies between 20 mm and 90 mm.
-The shell is smooth, glossy and thick.
-The spiral tip isn't sticking out which is why the shell looks like a ball.
-The shell is always plain white sometimes with pearly pastel shades with a narrow white spiral at the spire sometimes with irregular blotches of colors.
+The size of an adult shell of this species is discoid and varies between 20 mm and 90 mm, and is noticeably smooth, glossy and thick.
+The spiral tip does not stick out, causing a spherical shape.
+The shell appears plain white, sometimes with pearly pastel shades with a narrow white spiral at the spire sometimes with irregular blotches of colors.
 The underside of the shell includes a brown blotch with a small depression.
-The operculum is smooth and it's made out of a thin horn-like material that's yellow.
-The snail has tentacles which has opaque white bands on them.
+The operculum is smooth and made out of a thin, yellow, horn-like material.
+The snail's tentacles have opaque white bands around them.

 Common misidentifications

-The snail is mistaken for Polinices mammatus, the bosom moon snail that has a teardrop shaped shell and has an underside which is completely white with a bump instead of a depression.
-The Ball moon snail is less shy and doesn't retract immediately into its shell than the Bosom moon snail.
+The snail is often mistaken for Polinices mammatus, the bosom moon snail, that has a teardrop shaped shell and has an underside which is completely white with a bump instead of a depression.
+The Ball moon snail is less shy and doesn't retract immediately into its shell like the Bosom moon snail.

-Eytomology
+Etymology

 The snail gets its "moon" part of the name because its aperture is shaped like a crescent moon.
-The "didyma" part of the name either means "testicles" or "twins".
+The "didyma" part of the name could refer to either "testicles" or "twins".
 The "ball" part of the name is because the overall shape of the shell is almost shaped like a ball.